By Becky, United States

 In fact, God hopes that we can gain the truth rather than work hard on the outside, so only if we pursue to gain the truth can we attain His approval.
 This is the most fundamental thing in our belief in God.
 The more frequently we keep quiet before God, the closer we will get to Him.
 In that case, we will obtain more enlightenment and guidance from God, know what He loathes and how to act in harmony with His will, and our relationships with Him will become more and more normal.

 Additionally, our spiritual life, whether it is pray-reading, praying, pondering God’s words, fellowshiping, or attending meetings to praise God, is based on peace in our hearts before God.
 If we can’t quiet our hearts before God, then no matter how hard we work on the outside, we’re not putting truth into practice or being considerate of God’s will, but are doing things according to our own thoughts, and what we do has nothing to do with God.
-In that case, we cannot possibly gain the Holy Spirit’s guidance or achieve a good result in anything we do, and gradually we would lose, living in darkness, and even misunderstand and complain against Him.
+In that case, we cannot possibly gain the Holy Spirit’s guidance or achieve a good result in anything we do, and gradually we would lose faith in God, living in darkness, and even misunderstand and complain against Him.

 Thinking carefully, I found that I had never focused on keeping quiet before God.
 I had been devoting myself to working just like Martha, and seldom quieted myself before God to read His words or pray to Him.
 When doing service, I also failed to keep quiet before God and never prayed to seek His will when encountering problems.
 As a result, I was often entangled in difficulties and sins, and after a busy day, I still felt a kind of indescribable emptiness and even lacked motivation to continue working.
 Now, I understand it was all because I had no God’s place in my heart but just relied on my own thoughts to act.